kubernetes/website/docs/getting-started-guides/index.md

 [Turn-key cloud solutions](#turn-key-cloud-solutions) require only a few commands to create and cover a wider range of cloud providers.

-[Custom solutions](#custom-solutions) require more effort to setup but cover and even they vary from step-by-step instructions to general advice for setting up a Kubernetes cluster from scratch.
+[Custom solutions](#custom-solutions) require more effort to setup but may cover a broader or specific set of use cases.
+The guidance for these solutions varies from step-by-step instructions to general advice for setting up one of these Kubernetes clusters from scratch.

 * TOC
 {:toc}

 ### Local-machine Solutions

-[Minikube](/docs/getting-started-guides/minikube/) is the recommended method for you to create a single node kubernetes cluster locally for purposes of development and testing.
+[Minikube](/docs/getting-started-guides/minikube/) is the recommended method for you to create a single node Kubernetes cluster locally for purposes of development and testing.
 Setup is completely automated and doesn't require a cloud provider account.

 Use the [Minikube getting started guide](/docs/getting-started-guides/minikube/) to try it out.